Our voluntary Board of Trustees meets five times per year, with executive staff present.

 Caroline van den Brul MBE

-“Many previously deadly diseases are no longer life limiting, or even significantly life-changing.
+Caroline says: "Many previously deadly diseases are no longer life limiting, or even significantly life-changing.
 Alzheimer’s disease is not one of them - yet.
 I want that to change.
 It is too late for my mother and my husband who both faded and then died with Alzheimer’s but it is not too late for some of those they loved.
-I am a Trustee of ARUK because of them, and because I believe the only way to make Alzheimer’s a treatable condition is to fund the essential research.”
+I am a Trustee of Alzheimer’s Research UK because of them, and because I believe the only way to make Alzheimer’s a treatable condition is to fund the essential research.”

 Shirley Cramer CBE

-Christopher became a Trustee of ARUK in 2015 and brings a wealth of expertise from the financial sector.
-He works closely with ARUK’s major giving team around potential opportunities.
+Christopher became a Trustee in 2015 and brings a wealth of expertise from the financial sector.
+He sits on the Investment Committee and also works closely with the philanthropy team around potential opportunities.

 Since 2012 he has been a Senior Advisor to Morgan Stanley and prior to that served in a number of capacities for the company, including Vice Chairman – Institutional Securities, Head of Global Capital Markets and a member of the Firm’s Management Committee.
 He joined Morgan Stanley in 2006 from CQS, a hedge fund group, where he served as Chairman.
 He previously spent 19 years at Credit Suisse in a wide range of senior investment banking and executive positions.
 Christopher is Chaiman of Artorius Wealth Management Limited.

 Chris says “I was attracted to the opportunity of an association with Alzheimer’s Research UK because of family and friends who have been afflicted with dementia.
 I want to help in any small way I can to advance the fight against dementia through the work of Alzheimer’s Research UK.”